Frequently Asked Questions

 You'll need to submit official high school and college transcripts, as well as official SAT or ACT test scores.
 Personal essays, teacher recommendations, etc. are not required but will be accepted and reviewed if you choose to submit them.

 Question 15: Can I fax my transcripts?

-Question 15: How much is the application fee and is it refundable?
+Question 16: How much is the application fee?

 Question 17: How can I find out the status of my application?